 Multiple financial sectors such as SMBC, Bangkok Bank, ING, Standard Chartered Bank, BNP Paribas, Forfaiting Association (ITFA), NatWest, OP Financial Group, Natixis, Commerzbank, DNB, and International Trade is a major part of the ecosystem.

-We.trade, making it easy for the consumers to connect with potential sellers and vendors and manage all the payments and orders.
-Furthermore, every single business on the blockchain is KYC’d.
+We.trade, making it easy for consumers to connect with potential sellers and vendors and manage all the payments and orders.
+Furthermore, every single business on the Blockchain is KYC.
 So, there’s no issue of fraud or corruption.

 Another great aspect of this blockchain consortium is that it helps to select different banking products as well.
 The banks within the ecosystem also offer guarantees of payments.
 At present, they have eight banks under the platform.

-Batavia is one of the smallest blockchain consortia on the list so far.
+Batavia was one of the smallest blockchain consortia so far.
 They have only five members in their ecosystem.
 For their technological backup, they are seeking help from IBM.
 These five banks are –

 Commerzbank, Bank of Montreal, Erste Group, UBS, and CaixaBank.

-Batavia happens to focus on border blockchain applications, such as using smart contract features for any kind of financial solution.
-So, with the help, you can track your cross-border payment and also send or receive payments at ease.
+Batavia focuses on border blockchain applications, such as using smart contract features for any financial solution.
+With the help, you can track your cross-border payment and send or receive payments at ease.
 However, Batavia has merged with We.Trade and doesn’t exist anymore now.

-Additionally, they also offer solutions that are greener, efficient, and less congested with the typical standards of blockchain.
+Additionally, they also offer greener, efficient, and less congested solutions with the typical standards of Blockchain.
 They started with vehicle identities and would soon cover other mobility sectors as well.
 At present, they have 87 members.

 Trusted IoT Alliance (TIA)